 Body Material: Stainless steel | Blade Material: Stainless steel | Weight: 2.2 pounds | Dimensions: 12.4 x 5.8 x 2.9 inches

 Best Handheld: Kuhn Rikon Original Swiss Peeler, 3-Piece Set

-What We Love: Affordable, compact, easy to store
+What We Love: Super lightweight, easy to grip

 What We Don’t Love: Not dishwasher-safe (carbon blade can rust)